nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 * **conf** - root key for proxy settings that need to be monitored for changes.

-* **reload** - set to a new UUID whenever a certificate or load balancer rule is changed.  **neon-proxy-manager** monitors this and republishes when a change is detected.
+* **reload** - set to a new UUID whenever a certificate or load balancer rule is changed.  **neon-proxy-manager** monitors this and republishes HAQProxy configurations when a change is detected.

 * **settings** - global (per proxy) settings for a load balancer formatted as JSON.